paulocoghi/auto-mysql-backup/README.md

 # auto-mysql-backup
 Shell script to create MySQL backups.
-Can be used manually or via cron jobs
+Can be used manually or via cron jobs.
+Created specially to my friend, Pasquale.

 ## Installation